 I mean look at it.
 Layers of tender white coconut cake infused with a silky tres leches mixture, rich and creamy coconut pastry cream, fluffy whipped cream and a generous helping of toasted coconut.

 And if you think I like this type of cake, you should have seen Brian when I unveiled Sunday’s dessert.
 Coconut tres leches cake is one of his favorite cakes of all time and I pretty much knew in that moment that I didn’t even have to worry about getting him anything for our anniversary a few days later.
-This basically completed his life.

 In fact, the entire trifle should be assembled at least 12, but more like 24, hours in advance which makes it a perfect dessert for company so you aren’t slaving in the kitchen the day of.

 I hope you can find a reason to make it very, very soon.

-- 1 can (14-ounces) coconut milk
+- 1 (14-ounce) can coconut milk

-- 3/4 cup granulated sugar
+- ¾ cup (159 g) granulated sugar

 - 1 tablespoons vanilla extract